shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, you learn to harness attention.
 Whenever a spell targets you, you regain 1 spell point.

+### Improved Ability Score

+At level 7, you find ways to rapidly improve yourself.
+Increase your spellcasting ability score by 1, maximum 30.

+Whenever you level up, you may increase an ability score by 1, maximum 30.

 ### Quick Self Cast

 At level 7, you can quickly protect yourself from any threat.
-As a reaction, you can cast a spell that targets you, if that spell normally has a cast time of 1 action or 1 bonus action.
+As a reaction, you can cast a spell that targets only you, if that spell normally has a cast time of 1 action or 1 bonus action.

 ### Selfish

 At level 11, you can redirect magic into you.
-As a reaction, you may change a spell’s target to yourself, if it is targeting one or more other creatures.
+As a reaction, you may change one or more of a spell’s targets to yourself, if it is targeting one or more other creatures.
 If you do, you may spend 2 spell points to use your Quick Self Cast feature as part of the same reaction.

 ### Identity

 At level 15, you can modify yourself even more easily.
-Whenever you cast a spell that targets yourself, it costs half as many spell points, rounded down.
+Whenever you cast a spell that targets only yourself, it costs half as many spell points, rounded down.
 Additionally, you can set any and all die rolls of the spell to any value possible for that die.

 ## Luck Bender